 '''

 import locale, sys

 locale.setlocale(locale.LC_ALL, 'en_US.UTF-8')

 'en_US.UTF-8'

 a = ['a', 'b', 'ä']

 sorted(a)

-['a', 'b', 'ä']

-# The below fails on OSX, so don't run doctest on darwin.

-is_osx = sys.platform == 'darwin'

 '''

 It turns out that locale-aware sorting groups numbers in the same way as turning on GROUPLETTERS and LOWERCASEFIRST.
 The trick is that you have to apply locale.strxfrm() only to non-numeric characters; otherwise, numbers won't be parsed properly.
 Therefore, it must be applied as part of the coerce_to_int()/coerce_to_float() functions in a manner similar to groupletters().